jbikker/tinybvh/README.md

-# dev
-This is the **development branch** for TinyBVH.
-New features are tested here first; please direct your PRs to this branch.

 # TinyBVH
 Single-header BVH construction and traversal library written as "Sane C++" (or "C with classes").
 Some C++11 is used, e.g. for threading.
 The library has no dependencies.